dipdup-io/dipdup/docs/foreign/guide-kakarot.md

 ## Understanding DipDup

-Describe framework stucture, principles, key features and advantages.
+Describe the framework structure, principles, key features, and advantages.
-Key thoughts: declarative indexing config with python business logic, ?multiple chains?, flexible database support, configured GraphQL API, ?rich cli?
+Key thoughts: declarative indexing configuration with Python business logic, multiple chains, flexible database support, a configured GraphQL API, rich CLI.

 ## Install DipDup

-From quickstart
+From the quickstart

 ## Create a project

-From quickstart with simplified kakarot config
+From the quickstart with a simplified Kakarot config

 ## Implement handlers

-From quickstart with simplified kakarot handlers
+From the quickstart with simplified Kakarot handlers

 ## Results

-Run and display the result or query sqlite
+Run and display the result and query SQLite

 ## Explore DipDup

 Docs and repository link
-Explore all features in dipdup.io/docs
+Explore all features at dipdup.io/docs